david-tejada/rango/readme.md

 keep scrolling the same container with these commands without needing to refer to a hint within it again.
 It will also use the same amount of scroll last used:

-- `up/down/left/right again`: Scroll up/down/left/right the same factor a
+- <kbd>up/down/left/right again</kbd>: Scroll up/down/left/right the same factor
-  previously scrolled container.
+  a previously scrolled container.

 #### Scrolling an Element to the Top, Bottom or Center

-- `crown <target>`: Scrolls the element with the hint to the top of the page/container.
+- <kbd>crown &lt;target&gt;</kbd>: Scrolls the element with the hint to the top of the page/container.
 It tries to take into account any sticky/fixed headers and not scroll past that.
-- `center <target>`: Scrolls the element to the center of the page/container.
+- <kbd>center &lt;target&gt;</kbd>: Scrolls the element to the center of the page/container.
-- `bottom <target>`: Scrolls the element to the bottom of the page/container.
+- <kbd>bottom &lt;target&gt;</kbd>: Scrolls the element to the bottom of the page/container.

 #### Custom Scroll Amounts